coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/starting-the-nodes.md

 ****:sparkles: **Pro tip**: If you synchronize a node, then you can copy the database directory to a different computer to save time synchronizing another node.
 {% endhint %}

-Run gLiveView to monitor the progress of synchronizing the blockchain.
+Run gLiveView to monitor the progress of the node synchronizing with the blockchain.

 ```
 ./gLiveView.sh